laboon/ebook/text/15_testing_basics.md

 3. No light comes on for PSIs between 21 and 35 (normal operating conditions)
 4. The `OVERPRESSURE` light comes on for PSIs of 36 or greater

-Mathematically, one could think of this as a mapping between a group of input values and expected output conditions.
+Mathematically, one could think of this as a mapping between a group of input values and expected output conditions:

 1. [-MAXINT, -MAXINT + 1, ... -2, -1] -> `ERROR` light only
 2. [0, 1, ...
 19, 20] -> `UNDERPRESSURE` light only